informatics-isi-edu/webauthn/doc/apache_module.md

     "GET /static/hello.txt HTTP/1.1" 200 6
 ```

-The format for `ssl_access_log` needs to be specified in `/etc/httpd/conf.d/ssl.conf`, or (in our current default deployment) the format will default to:
+The format for `ssl_access_log` needs to be specified in `/etc/httpd/conf.d/ssl.conf`.
+The `ssl.conf` entry in our current deployment has no `LogFormat` entry, which is equivalent to:

 ```
 LogFormat "%h %l %u %t \"%r\" %>s %b"
 ```

-to `ssl.conf`.

 You can use `%{USER_DISPLAY_NAME}e` to log the user's display name.
 This format line logs the user's display name in place of the id, and moves the id to the end of the log entry: